 From the Brisbane CBD follow route 22 out along Kelvin Grove Road, Enoggera Road, and Samford Road to Dayboro.
 From Dayboro follow route 58 along Mount Mee Road to Sellin Road where the sign to the national park indicates to turn left.
 Follow Sellin Road to The Gantry Day Use Area.

-Closest towns to this walk: Bellthorpe, Dayboro, Fernvale, Kilcoy, Mount Glorious, Mount Mee, Mount Pleasant, Samford Valley, Wamuran, Woodford
+Nearby towns: Bellthorpe, Dayboro, Fernvale, Kilcoy, Mount Glorious, Mount Mee, Mount Pleasant, Samford Valley, Wamuran, Woodford

 About the region